US heat wave just warming up for long and scorching weekend

 Even that may not provide enough relief for some, especially for young children, the elderly or people with certain chronic illnesses.

-The Environmental Protection Agency’s live air quality tracker reported that the air was “unhealthy” on Wednesday for sensitive groups in a stretch of the East Coast from Baltimore to Bridgeport, Connecticut, including Philadelphia and New York City.
-The situation was particularly dire in parts of Connecticut, including Westport and Norwalk, were the air was listed as “very unhealthy.”
+The Environmental Protection Agency’s live air quality tracker reported that the air was “unhealthy” Wednesday for sensitive groups in a stretch of the East Coast from Baltimore to Bridgeport, Connecticut, including Philadelphia and New York City.

 Such heat can be deadly.
 Over three days in July 1995, more than 700 people died during a heat wave in Chicago as temperatures rose above 97 degrees (36.1 Celsius).
 Many of the dead were poor, elderly and lived alone.